Researchers have identified three functional subtypes of these cells, which correspond to patients’ treatment response.

 - Enter “MG Econ” in the search field

-- Find “Ambulatory MGH Preventive Genomics E-Consult”
+- Find “Ambulatory MGH Genetics and Genomics E-Consult”

 - Submit your order with your specific question/request